My Top 15 Favorite Episodes of Batman: The Animated Series

 1. "Pretty Poison"

 Premise: Bruce’s friend, Harvey Dent, the new District Attorney, has begun dating a botanist named Pamela Isley, who is actually Poison Ivy in disguise.
-She poisons him with her deadly kiss to stop him from destroying a land preserve with the construction of a new building.
-Batman must find her and retrieve the antidote that will save his ailing friend.
+She poisons him with her deadly kiss as punishment for breaking ground for a new building on a land preserve.
+Batman must find her and retrieve the antidote that will save his ailing friend before it is too late.

 2. "Heart of Ice"

-Premise: Victor Freeze seeks revenge on his ex-employee who pulled the plug on his research to cure his ailing wife and pushed him into a vat of chemicals, freezing his skin and forcing him to live in subzero temperatures and wear a special suit to keep his body cold in the real world.
-Battling a cold, Batman must stop Freeze from trying to harm his ex-boss and the people of Gotham who get in his way.
+Premise: Victor Freeze seeks revenge on his ex-employer who pulled the plug on his research to cure his gravely ill wife and pushed him into a vat of chemicals, freezing his skin.
+Now, he lives in a a subzero suit and claims to have been stripped of all human emotions.
+Battling a touch of cold himself, Batman must stop Freeze from trying to harm his ex-boss and anyone else who gets in his way.

 3. "Mad as a Hatter"

-Premise: This episode reveals the origin of Jervis Tetch, a lowly, impish man who has nothing going for him but the development of a mind control device which he begins to use on his overbearing boss, thugs on the street, and eventually Alice, the girl at work on whom he has a crush.
+Premise: This episode reveals the origin of Jervis Tetch, a lowly, impish man who has nothing going for him but the development of a mind control device which he begins to use on his overbearing boss, thugs on the street, and eventually his crush, Alice.
 Batman must chase him through an “Alice in Wonderland” themed maze in an amusement park to save those under The Mad Hatter's control.

 Why It’s Great: Jervis is an underdog, a very relatable character to the mild-mannered, sensitive viewers watching the show.
 He is pushed around and overlooked, despite his talents.
-His unrequited love for Alice is especially compelling to watch, making you wish that Batman would just leave him alone so that he can have a chance with her.
+His unrequited love for Alice is especially compelling to watch, making part of you wish that Batman would just leave him alone so that he can have a chance to tell her how he feels.
+At the same time, anyone who needs to inflict mind control on their love interest needs to be stopped.

 4. "Perchance to Dream"